UX Research • Cognitive Science • Product Strategy

 Visual Working Memory Research

-Designed controlled experiments on attention and visual working memory, developing paradigms used to investigate how information is encoded and maintained under cognitive load.
+Designed and ran experimental studies on visual working memory and attention, developing paradigms to understand how information is encoded, maintained, and affected by cognitive load.

 PhD

-Used behavioral and experimental measures to investigate cognitive load, attention, and memory processes, translating experimental rigor into practical insight about user behavior.
+Applied behavioral and experimental measures to investigate cognition under real task demands, translating rigorous research into practical insight about user behavior.

 Methods